Mineeagle/runny/README.md

 - Add two new languages
     - Brainfuq support, using a python interpreter that ships with runny
     - Markdown
-- Show a message when a file cannot be executed
+- Show a message when a file [type] is not supported
 - Add update instructions and an update option to the [makefile](./makefile)

 1.3.0